-You may now set up your Monash account using your Monash ID which is stated in your offer letter.
-Once your Monash account is created, you can login to register your details in the enrolment systems.
+Once your Monash account is created, you can log in to register your details in the enrolment systems.
 You will be required to attend orientation events.
 Click here for details of the orientation program.

 After you have enrolled, you can create your personal semester class timetable in Allocate+.
-You may then proceed to obtain your student ID card from the Student Services counter located at Building 2 Level 2.
+You can choose to apply your student ID card (M-Pass) via this link which can be collected during orientation.
+Otherwise, you can apply for M-PASS at the Student Services counter located at Building 2 Level 2.

 Before making changes to your enrolment, you should check your course rules (for core units, pre-requisites or co-requisites) or talk to staff at the School of Science Course Management Office.
 To make changes to your unit enrolment, login to the Web Enrolment System (WES) and go to the Enrolment section where you entered your units.
 You can add new units until the end of week two.

 This will depend very much not only on the individual student but also on the course being studied (see Question above).
 Some courses have extensive reading to be undertaken in preparation for class as well as for the completion of assigned assessment tasks, other courses focus on practical application of the discipline content.
 Full-time students are expected to commit to a total of 40 hours of study per week, per semester during teaching and examination periods.
 Although this may sound like a significant commitment of time, it is equivalent to the time commitment of a typical Year 12 student (undertaking five subjects with about 3-4 contact hours per week, 3 hours per night and 6-7 hours on weekends of study - this too amounts to 40 hours of study per week).